AurelieAAN/OP_Projet1/README.md

 Install environment : pip install -r requirements.txt

+Modify variables in .env to connect Azure :
+	- create appregistration to authenticate keyvault
+	- create secret in key vault with secret service cognitive azure (best practice is to use manage identities but your application needs to host in azure, by example you can use azure function)

 Then,

-1) modify variables in .env
-2) launch git bash and activate environment : source activate
+1) launch git bash and activate environment : source activate
-3) launch analysis_text.py : python analysis_text.py --help (function is DETECT_LANG)
+2) launch P1_01_script.py : python P1_01_script.py --help (function is DETECT_LANG)

 or

 1) launch Script.bat
-2) launch analysis_text.py : python analysis_text.py --help  (function is DETECT_LANG)
+2) launch P1_01_script.py : python P1_01_script.py --help  (function is DETECT_LANG)

 - Help :

-python analysis_text.py --help
+python P1_01_script.py --help

 python request_language.py --help